cfowlie/ECSE420/Assignment 2/report.md

 Fig 1.
 LockOne algorithm

-As we can see, flag is only read() read once in LockOne is on line 8, in the while loop's condition.
+As we can see, flag is only read() once in LockOne, on line 8, in the while loop's condition.
 Suppose there are two threads, A and B running.
 A is stuck in the while loop, and an overlap occurs in thread B on line 7.
 We then have two cases if we're using regular registers:

 A-	Thread A reads the old value of flag[j]: true and remains in the loop